AudienseCo/haiku/views/markdown/forms.md

 ## Checkboxes

 We have a custom style for checkboxes.
 It's important to use a similar markup to the one shown in the example.
 Note the use of `label` node with a `for` attribute that references the input `id`.
 This will allow to change the checked value so you should always add it.

 {{ component('components/forms/checkboxes.html') }}

+## Radio Buttons

+Radio buttons have a custom style too.
+Use here a markup similar to the one used in checkboxes, with an id for the input element and a label referring to it.

+{{ component('components/forms/radio-buttons.html') }}